Terms and Conditions

 13.1 The Seller must be notified of any defect in the quality or condition of the Goods within 3 working days of receipt of the Goods by the Buyer.

-13.2 In the event that the Goods are standard catalogue items (ie. the Goods are contained within the Catalogue or on the Website), then the Buyer may cancel the contract within 14 days from the date of receipt by contacting the Seller's Customer Support Team firstname.lastname@example.org or by telephone 0345 646 1133 (From outside the UK: +44 (0)1908 651112), whereupon the Seller can make arrangements with the Buyer for the collection of the goods at the customer’s expense via our carrier.
-Alternatively the customer can return the products themselves at their expense via a signed for service.
-Goods cannot be returned without an authorised Returns Number.
-The Buyer is responsible for return postage costs unless a product proves to be faulty.
+13.2 In the event that the Goods are standard catalogue items (ie. the Goods are contained within the Catalogue or on the Website) then the Buyer may cancel the contract within 14 days from the date of receipt by contacting the Seller's Customer Support Team firstname.lastname@example.org or by telephone 0345 646 1133 (From outside the UK: +44 (0)1908 651112), whereupon the Seller can make arrangements with the Buyer for the collection of the Goods at the Buyer’s expense via the Seller’s carrier.
+Alternatively the Buyer can return the Goods themselves at their expense via a signed for service.
+Goods cannot be returned without an authorised returns number.
+The Buyer is responsible for return postage costs unless the Goods prove to be faulty.

 13.3 Any items returned by the Buyer under the provisions of Clause 13.2 must be in a totally resalable condition with all packaging, accessories and instructions complete and intact.
 If the Goods and their packaging are not returned in a satisfactory condition, including damage caused due to insufficient packaging for the return transition to the Seller, the Seller is permitted by law to refuse a refund or reduce the Buyer’s refund accordingly to take into account the reduction in value of the Goods.